 - Captain Jack Sparrow in Pirates of the Caribbean

-- Worn again by Johnny Depp in Tim Burton's adaption of Sweeney Todd.
+- Worn again by Johnny Depp in Tim Burton's adaptation of Sweeney Todd.

 - Several in the Harry Potter movies: